 There is 10m deep well with groundwater here, so clean and clear and fresh and just so perfect to brew the king’s wine.
 Today, you can only see what was left of the story are the old-fashioned wine-containing jars here.

 These three caves witnessed such a tragic love story.
 The story was about a young man who fell in love with a princess.
-He prepared wedding presents to propose here in front of Sinh Cave but the princess was sent to neighbor country as an annual offer.
+He prepared wedding presents to propose here in front of Sinh Cave but the princess was sent to the neighbor country as an annual offer.
 Too sorrowful with the turn of fate, the young man ended his life at Si Cave.

 Route 2: Boat Wharf – Lam Cave – Thanh Cao Son Temple – Vang Cave – Thanh Truot Cave - Suoi Tien Temple – Dai Cave – Hanh Cung Vu Lam Temple – Kong: Skull Island Film Set

 The temple was originally a military base, lying next to Tran temples.
 This place is related to important battles and historic events dating back to Tran Dynasty.
-Tran Thai Tong chose the beautiful place to build Buddhism shrine and spend his time to practice the religion here.
+Tran Thai Tong chose a beautiful place to build Buddhism shrine and spend his time to practice the religion here.

 This must be the most interesting place in Trang An, with such trait of western culture.
 The whole island was the place where part of the famous movie Kong: Skull Island was filmed.
 The tribal village you’ve seen on screen now come alive with great details and characters.